zizekuros/ungry/README.md

 ## TO-DO
 - Add feature to leave the list
-- Clear bought items does not actually clear items from database
 - Items auto-complete

 This is just a fun test project, but feel free to try it out! 🚀